-2.2.13 The United Nations Climate Change Conference (COP28) closed on 13 December 2023.
+2.2.10 The United Nations Climate Change Conference (Conference of the Parties - COP28) closed on 13 December 2023.
 The UN press release of the same date states that the agreement reached "Signals the 'beginning of the end' of the fossil fuel era by laying the ground for swift, just and equitable transition, underpinned by deep emissions cuts and scaled up finance."